-Figure 5.3-7 provides a summary of recommended456 treatment at each stage of COPD.
+Figure 5.3-7 provides a summary of recommended treatment at each stage of COPD.
 For patients with few or intermittent symptoms (Stage I: Mild COPD), use of a short-acting inhaled bronchodilator as needed to control dyspnea is sufficient.
 If inhaled bronchodilators are not available, regular treatment with slow-release theophylline should be considered.

 In patients with Stage II: Moderate COPD to Stage IV: Very Severe COPD) whose dyspnea during daily activities is not relieved despite treatment with as-needed short-acting bronchodilators, adding regular treatment with a long-acting inhaled bronchodilator is recommended (Evidence A).
 Regular treatment with long-acting bronchodilators is more effective and convenient than treatment with short-acting bronchodilators (Evidence A).
 There is insufficient evidence to favor one long-acting bronchodilator over others.
 For patients on regular long-acting bronchodilator therapy who need additional symptom control, adding theophylline may produce additional benefits (Evidence B).
-Patients with Stage II: Moderate COPD to Stage IV: Very Severe COPD who are on regular short or long-acting bronchodilator therapy may also use a short-acting bronchodilator as needed.